 It also seem very popular with the local tourists to take photos in traditional dress of the local Zhuang people.

-1445: Back to the car park.
-We had thoroughly enjoyed our visit to Ping’an, although the climbing was hard work.
+1445: After about an hour, we were back in the car park.
+Although the climbing was hard work, we had thoroughly enjoyed our visit to Ping’an.
 We said goodbye to Liao Mei and headed back to the hotel.

 These are a few tips based on our experience, if you decide to visit Ping’an.

 - Take water.
 Climbing is thirsty work and there are not many shops to buy water from.
-There are plenty of streams that come down the mountain and the locals drink the water.
-But if you don’t want to take that option, better to bring bottled water.
+There are plenty of streams that come down the mountain and the locals drink from these.
+But if you don’t want to take that option, bring bottled water.

 - Plan to spend about 4 hours at Ping’an if you want to see both terraces and have lunch.